Sources of Financial Aid

 This grant is a federal student aid program designed to provide a foundation of gift aid to students who demonstrate financial need.
 Generally, Pell Grants are awarded only to undergraduate students who have not earned a bachelor’s or graduate degree.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-This grant is a federally sponsored program providing gift aid for those students with exceptional financial need (students with the lowest Expected Family Contributions (EFC)).
-Awards may range from $100 to $4,000.
+This grant is a federally sponsored program providing gift aid for those students with exceptional financial need (students with the lowest Expected Family Contributions (EFC).

 Federal College Work Study Program (FCWS)

 Part-time jobs are available on campus for students demonstrating financial need to assist them in meeting their educational expenses.
 The amount of a student's FWS award depends upon available funds and the student's financial need.

 The college maintains a program to assist students in finding part-time jobs in the local community.
 JLD is primarily intended to assist students who are unable to obtain the FWS jobs.
 Students will be paid by the businesses hiring them.